 Histology of acquired elastotic haemangioma

 In acquired elastotic haemangioma, sections show prominent solar elastosis with a proliferation of dilated, fine endothelial-lined structures in the upper dermis forming a horizontal band (figure 1, 2).
 The deep margin of the proliferation is usually well defined.
-The endothelial lining was bland without multilayering or nuclear atypia. (figure 3).
+The endothelial lining is bland without multilayering or nuclear atypia (figure 3).

 Special studies for acquired elastotic haemangioma

 None are generally needed.
 Lymphatic markers are usually negative.
 CD31 and CD34 can highlight the blood vessels.

 Low grade angiosarcoma — These can be deceptively bland.
 An infiltrative growth pattern, nuclear atypia and layering of endothelial cells are clues in diagnosing angiosarcoma.

 Capillary haemangioma — Impressive dermal elastosis is usually not seen in other haemangiomas.
 Acquired elastotic haemangioma often presents with an unusual clinical presentation.